Mrunmai2301/campus-brain-ai/README.md

 └── README.md
 ---

-## ▶️ How to Run Locally
+## How to Run Locally

-1️⃣ Clone the repository
+1️Clone the repository

 git clone https://github.com/your-username/campus-brain-ai.git
 cd campus-brain-ai

-2️⃣ Install dependencies
+2️ Install dependencies

 pip install -r requirements.txt

-3️⃣ Run the application
+3️ Run the application

 streamlit run app.py

 ---

-## 🧠 How It Works
+## How It Works

 - The app loads study material from the `knowledge` folder.
 - It converts text into embeddings using `all-MiniLM-L6-v2`.